Stuffed Anaheim Peppers with ground beef and cheese are a Mexican flavoured dish with just a little hint of heat.

 - lime wedges for serving

-Stir in salsa, chili powder, cumin, salt and pepper, combining well.
+- Stir in salsa, chilli powder, cumin, salt, and pepper, combining well.